Turkey: Opposition politician sentenced to 9 years in jail | DW | 06.09.2019

 Prominent opposition figure Canan Kaftancioglu was sentenced to nine years and eight months in prison by Turkish court on Friday, because of tweets she posted between 2012 and 2017.

-The head of the Republic People's Party (CHP) in Istanbul had been convicted of insulting the president and spreading terrorist propaganda in the social media posts.
+The head of the Republican People's Party (CHP) in Istanbul was convicted of insulting the president and spreading terrorist propaganda in the social media posts.

 "The cases opened are concluded not in the courtrooms but in the rooms of the (presidential) palace," she added.